 Whether or not the site will require a system impact study for high voltage distribution based on size, location and existing system configuration.

 (2) The pre-application report need only include existing and readily available data.
 A request for a pre-application report does not obligate the electric utility to conduct a study or other analysis of the proposed DER in the event that data is not readily available.
 If the electric utility cannot complete all or some of a pre-application report due to lack of available data, the electric utility shall provide the interconnection customer with a pre-application report that includes the data that is readily available.
+The pre-application report will also identify data that is not readily available.
 The electric utility may, at its discretion, return any of the pre-application report fee on the basis that some or all information does not exist.

 Pre-application report requests shall be processed in the order in which the electric utility received the requests.